 You could spend several hours wandering through Winchester's Loudoun Street Pedestrian Mall.
 The brick-clad street boasts restaurants and shops, plus a Civil War museum, and other historic buildings.

 At the southern end, kids can play in a splash pad during the warmer months.
-The mall hosts special events throughout the year, including a summer Farmer's Market, and seasonal fun like the popular, spring Apple Blossom Festival.
+The mall hosts special events throughout the year including a summer Farmer's Market and seasonal activities.
+The Apple Blossom Festival, which starts in late April, is a popular 10-day celebration of spring.

 Shenandoah Valley Discovery Museum

-Kids and families can play as they learn on four levels of interactive exhibits at the Shenandoah Valley Discovery Museum.
-There are plenty of hands-on activities at the museum for kids and parents to try together.
+The Shenandoah Valley Discovery Museum is definitely one of the best things to do in Winchester with kids.
+Here kids can play as they learn on four levels of interactive exhibits Plus, there are plenty of hands-on activities at the museum for kids and parents to try together.
 Don't miss the pretty views from the rooftop level!
-The Discovery Museum is one of the best places to visit in Winchester with kids.

 George Washington Office Museum

 Founded in the 1730s, Winchester is the oldest town in the Shenandoah Valley.
-George Washington developed his reputation and skill as a commander while living and working in the Winchester area.
-Visit George Washington’s Office Museum to learn about his time in the area.
-Here he planned and oversaw the construction of Fort Loudoun.
+George Washington developed his reputation and skill as a commander while living and working in the area.
+Visit George Washington’s Office Museum to learn about his time here as he planned and oversaw the construction of Fort Loudoun.

 Interestingly, though Washington spent many important years of his life in town, he was not pleased to be in Winchester and referred to it as “this vile post.”